Jackson-Wozniak/The-Mental-Metric/README.md

 ### Grid Recall <a id="grid-recall"></a>

-A grid of buttons is shown.
-Certain buttons will flash briefly and the user must press the buttons that flashed to remake the grid
+#### Overview

-Stats to track:
+Grid Recall is a visual-memory focused game where a series of buttons on a grid briefly flash in a specific sequence.
+Once the grid resets, the user must click each of the buttons that changed color.
+As the game progresses, the grid grows in size, and the number of buttons that flash increase as well.
+The game ends when the user incorrectly guesses a total of 10 buttons.

-- Final Level
+#### Tracked Metrics

-- Accuracy Rate
+- Level: Tracks the highest level reached by the user during the playthrough

-- Accuracy Rate per Button (button heatmap)
+- Maximum Correct Streak: Shows the highest streak of correct guesses.
+Streaks carry over between levels, and resets on an incorrect guess

-- Recall and Total Speed to press buttons
+- Accuracy Rate: The percentage of correct guesses in relation to total guesses

 ### Peripheral Focus <a id="peripheral-focus"></a>